apigee/istio-mixer-adapter/README.md

 Still on the App page, you should now see a `Credentials` section.
 Click the `Show` button under the `Consumer Key` heading.
 Copy that key!

-### Bind your Apigee API Product to your service

-Now that you have a policy, there's just one more thing your need to do: Bind it to your Istio service.

-    apigee-istio -o {your organization name} -e {your environment name} bindings add helloworld.default.svc.cluster.local  helloworld

-You should see something like this:

-    product helloworld is now bound to: helloworld.default.svc.cluster.local

-By the way, a handy way to see all the policies bound to your services is using the `bindings list` command:

-    apigee-istio -o {your organization name} -e {your environment name} bindings list

 ### Access helloworld with your key

 Now you should now be able to access the helloworld service in Istio by passing that key you got